pramodn02/mifosx/INSTALL.md

-# Installation Mifos Platform
+# Installation Fineract Platform

-This file describes how to install mifos platform for use in a production or test environment.
+This file describes how to install fineract platform for use in a production or test environment.

 ## Release Artifact Structure

 The release artifact (.zip file) has the following structure:

 ```
-  + mifosplatform-X.Y.Z.RELEASE  ... parent folder which will have the release number on it
+  + fineractplatform-X.Y.Z.RELEASE  ... parent folder which will have the release number on it
   |
   + api-docs ... folder contains html based documentation on the platform API for this release
   + database ... folder contains database setup and upgrade scripts along with sample data required for installation
   + pentahoReports ... folder contains any out-of-the-box reports provided through pentaho
   + apps ... folder contains apps like community app that speak to the platform
-  + runmifosx.bat ... launch script for Windows
+  + runfineract.bat ... launch script for Windows
-  + runmifosx.sh ... launch script for Mac OS X and Linux
+  + runfineract.sh ... launch script for Mac OS X and Linux
   |
   -- CHANGELOG.MD ... file documents changelog of project up to this release
   -- CONTRIBUTORS.MD ... file provides details on contributors to project
   -- INSTALL.MD ... file provides details on installation instructions
   -- LICENSE.MD ... file provides details on the open source license used by the project
-  -- mifosng-provider.war ... the platform WAR file to be dropped into Tomcat 7
+  -- fineract-provider.war ... the platform WAR file to be dropped into Tomcat 7
   -- README.MD ... initial readme file for the project
   -- VERSIONING.MD ... file provides details on approach to release versioning
 ```

 ## How to Install

-The three ways to get up and running with mifos platform is:
+The three ways to get up and running with fineract platform is:

-1. Use Amazon AWS and mifosplatform public AMI to spin up a new instance in the cloud
+1. Use Amazon AWS and fineractplatform public AMI to spin up a new instance in the cloud
 2. Manually install the prerequisite software on your own machine, follow setup instructions and use release artifacts to get platform running yourself.